mariusurbelis/Team17/Sprint 1/README.md

 The Scrum Master for this meeting was **Callum Darling**

 ### Members Present:
-Peter Leslie, Alfi Hippisley, Ruth Carnegie, Marius Urbelis, Daniel Blackley, Callum Darling
+Peter Leslie, Alfie Hippisley, Ruth Carnegie, Marius Urbelis, Daniel Blackley, Callum Darling

 ### Members Not Present:
 N/A